 Trusted Information Sources

 - Iowa Department of Public Health - Novel Coronavirus (COVID-19)

 - Iowa COVID-19 Cases By County Map

-- The U.S. Centers for Disease Control and Prevention - Coronavirus Disease 2019 (COVID-10) page has a summary of the virus, including symptoms, risk assessment, and preventative measures.
+- U.S. Centers for Disease Control and Prevention - Coronavirus Disease 2019 (COVID-10)

-- The Telegraph Herald has created a free-access page with local coverage and related cancellations and announcements.
+- Telegraph Herald (free-access page with local coverage and related announcements)

 What You Can Do To Protect Yourself and Others

 Even if you are young, or otherwise healthy, you are at risk and your activities can increase the risk of others.
 It is critical that you do your part to slow the spread of COVID-19.

 - Stay home as much as possible.